ChrisPerkinsUK/docker-compose-gogs/README.md

 #### Admin Account Settings

-Make sure you set up an admin user dispite the comment that informs that this is not needed.
+Make sure you set up an admin user despite the comment that informs that this is not needed.
 As this instance of Gogs is inside a container you will need to create the admin user to access it.

 # Enjoy!
 Chris Perkins